PolyhedraZK/proof-arena/rust/keccak/halo2/README.md

 # Halo2 Keccak Circuit Documentation

+__Acknowledgement__: the circuit of this repo is developed by scroll https://github.com/scroll-tech/zkevm-circuits

 ## Overview

 This project implements a Keccak (SHA3) hash function circuit using the Halo2 zero-knowledge proof system.
 It includes components for circuit definition, proving, and verification.